• Who must be licensed under this Act?

 • How much does a license cost?

-An investigation fee of $300 plus an additional fee of $25 for each location in the state from which the applicant intends to sell checks up to a maximum of $3,000.
+An application fee of $800 plus an additional fee of $25 for each location in the state from which the applicant intends to sell checks up to a maximum of $3,000.

 • What are the bonding requirements?